wvuweb/hammer-vm/README.md

  |_/hammer-vm/
 ```

-When the vagrant process finishes you should be able to access your themes in the browser at [localhost:2000](http://localhost:2000)
+When the vagrant build process finishes you should be able to access your themes in the browser at [localhost:2000](http://localhost:2000)

+If the build fails run `vagrant provision` until it completes.
+If you have continue to have issues, open an [issue](https://github.com/wvuweb/hammer-vm/issues).

 ## Commands